Monica Wang, ScD

 Pronouns: she/her/hers

-Dr. Wang has received numerous national, regional, and institutional awards for her research, teaching, and service, including the 40 Under 40 Leaders in Health Award from the National Minority Quality Forum, the Society of Behavioral Medicine Leading the Narrative Award, the Society of Behavioral Medicine Early Investigator Award, the Greater Boston Chamber of Commerce Ten Outstanding Young Leaders Award, and the Boston University School of Public Health Excellence in Teaching Award and Excellence in Public Health Practice Award.
-At the national level, she advanced science communication initiatives through her former role as Chair of the Civic and Public Engagement Committee of the Society of Behavioral Medicine.
-Dr. Wang has served as a consultant to one of the largest social media companies in the world on COVID-19 health misinformation management.
-Her work and insights have been featured in The New York Times, The Washington Post, National Public Radio, The Boston Globe, and CBS.
-She obtained her doctoral and master's degrees from the Harvard T.H.
+As an innovative educator with formal training in case-based teaching and online education, Dr. Wang has developed and taught graduate courses on the social determinants of health at Harvard University and Boston University since 2010.
+She has received numerous national, regional, and institutional awards for her research, teaching, and service, including the Society of Behavioral Medicine Leading the Narrative Award, the Society of Behavioral Medicine Early Investigator Award, the Greater Boston Chamber of Commerce Ten Outstanding Young Leaders Award, and the Boston University School of Public Health Excellence in Teaching Award and Excellence in Public Health Practice Award.
+Dr. Wang earned her Doctor of Science and Master of Science degrees from the Harvard T.H.
 Chan School of Public Health and completed her postdoctoral training at the University of Massachusetts Medical School.

 Adjunct Associate Professor